Characters and Character Development: 8

 Part Three: This Show Knows Me.
 That’s Not Necessarily a Good Thing, TBH.

 It is hard to get around the fact that this is yet another superhero show.
 While I love the “people with magical powers” genre in general, I have to admit, it has limitations.
 Even series like Preacher, which shares notable similarities to parts of The Umbrella Academy, are still about entertainment far before they concern themselves with any of the more relevant topics they touch upon.
-Fantasy is a great way to explore tough issues through a filter or the periphery, referencing those things or using metaphors that people dealing with those issues can relate to.
+Fantasy is a great way to explore tough issues through the periphery, referencing them or using metaphors that people dealing with those issues can relate to.
 But narratives like this walk a delicate line, because if they remove that filter too much and try to face issues like the Holocaust, hate crimes, racism, economic inequality, sexual assault, and so on, but keep their fantastical trappings, they tend to blunder on both accounts.
 Harry Potter trying to tackle the Holocaust is like hearing about a war from news anchors dressed like furries.

 The Umbrella Academy aims more to the entertainment side of the line, which I think is a good thing for this series.
-I do wish that it was more self-aware and aimed for comedy in its main plot as well as its general aesthetic and many of its side plots, as the comics it is based on do, but I’ll take what I can get.
+I do wish that it was more self-aware and aimed for comedy in its main plot as well as in its general aesthetic and many of its side plots, as the comics it’s based on do, but I’ll take what I can get.
 As often happens with ensemble fantasy and science fiction series like this, there are two main plots — an A plot and a B plot.
 The A plot, as usual, is the big driving Bad Thing is Coming, and it’s pretty bog standard.
-Five returns with news that the world is about to end, so the characters must solve the mystery before it’s too late.
+Five returns with news that the world is about to end, so the characters must solve the mystery of how and stop it before it’s too late.
 The B plot is the series of personal arcs and character relationships that are the meat of the exercise, and they get plenty of time, but they’re also noticeably better than most of the rest of the series.
 This is the sort of show that understands character, but doesn’t really do much else for me.
 It’s not bad, and I find it enjoyable, but as you can imagine, these reviews are going to be focused on character more than anything else.

 I say “not bad.”
 That’s a bit of a lie.
 Plenty of parts of this show are actively quite bad.
-For me, the stronger elements are easily strong enough to pull the series together, and the wilder swings in quality make it infinitely more entertaining than the bland mediocrity of, say, a Marvel film.
+For me, the stronger elements are easily enough to pull the series together, and the wilder swings in quality make it infinitely more entertaining than the bland mediocrity of, say, a Marvel film.
 I can’t deny, though, that among my love for the quirky characters and implied depth, there’s a substantial miasma of Problems.
 Individually, they won’t break the show, but collectively, they could derail it rather quickly.
-The better parts of the series are a bizarre mix of X-Men, Watchmen, Preacher, and Chew (the latter more so for the books), but the weaker elements invite some less appealing comparisons.
+The better parts of the series are a bizarre mix of X-Men, Watchmen, Preacher, Miss Peregrine’s Home for Peculiar Children, and Chew (the latter more so for the books), but the weaker elements invite some less appealing comparisons.
 Gotham.
 The League of Extraordinary Gentlemen.
 Dare I even say… Suicide Squad?

-The show is far from the level of any of those latter examples, at least assuming that you find something to like about it, but the resemblance for some scenes is uncanny.
+The show is far from the level of any of those latter examples, at least assuming you find something to like about it, but the resemblance for some scenes is uncanny.
 It’s most noticeable in the music, which is made up of radio hits from 2014 and what a teenager might consider “classics.”
 Now, I’m not one to speak much on musical taste, as my current listening trends involve a healthy dose of blockbuster scores, Rise Against, Mumford & Sons, whatever the fuck Spotify recommends to me, 80s music inherited from my dad, and bagpipe electronica.
 A bit of Beatles and Disney soundtracks every now and then (as you might be able to tell, I’m very white).
 So if even I can recognize all of the songs in your soundtrack and find them distracting, you know you have a problem.

 The music works for scenes like where all of the family members are individually dancing, and I don’t even mind it for the character introductions.
 The show manages to make its kind of predictable, on-the-nose musical choices an aesthetic, and while it’s not a good aesthetic, it fits the cinematography and pacing pretty well.
-It’s just that they use it a lot, and often when they don’t need a pop soundtrack at all.
+It’s just that they use it a lot, often when they don’t need a pop soundtrack at all.
 I think it’s an attempt in some way to reclaim some of the cartoonish style of the comics, but I prefer when it does so with the camera work and costumes.
 There’s a lot about this series that feels fake, but appropriately so.
-It doesn’t need much to stand out stylistically.
+It doesn’t need much more to stand out stylistically.

 The rest of the aesthetics are kind of the same — mostly fine, if stylized, like how the camera has some strange zoom, pan, and fish-lens effects incorporated into shots for seemingly no reason.
 It’s a little distracting, but I’ve seen worse.
 The editing leaves something to be desired, but again, it’s usually serviceable.
 For now.
 The show does some weird things in later episodes that make the editing outright bad, like when it cuts frames without changing the camera angle and characters appear to skip forward.
 It’s trying to create the effect you get with jump cuts, but it does so with single cuts in a scene where little time is passing.
 Rather than create a nervous energy from characters wandering around a single room in a rapid span of time, it just strangely bypasses parts of mundane activities, like opening windows or walking down hallways or picking things up.